shpdqyfan/Simple-Apps/EasyTimer/README.md

-EasyTimer based on the system call Epoll.
+Easy timer which based on the Linux system call Epoll.